programmer584/programmer584/README.md

 What's next on my journey?
 Soon, I'll be diving headfirst into Computer Science studies.
 Oh, and I'm a sucker for automatization and smart home tech.

 My spirit animal?
 The eternal student!
 Always learning, always exploring – and YouTube channels like NetworkChuck and Linus Tech Tips are my digital textbooks.
+However, I don't like textbooks though.
 <br>
 <br>